Sahara Sunday Spain

 Sahara Sunday Spain (born November 12, 1991) is an entrepreneur and former child author.
 She is the CEO of the Gentle Earth Project.

 When she was 9 years-old she became America’s then youngest published author with a book of poetry, If There Would Be No Light: Poems From My Heart, in 2001.

 SanFrancisco Harper Collins picked up the manuscript and paid the young author a five-figure advance for the book, which had an initial print run of 15,000.
 The book is a collection of poems written by Spain in her early childhood.

 Early life, family and education

 Sahara Sunday Spain was born in San Francisco, California, to Elisabeth Sunday, a contemporary artist-photographer and, Johnny Spain, a former Black Panther civil rights activist and convicted murderer.
 The couple divorced in 1993.

 As a child, Spain spent the majority of her time traveling with her mother across Africa, Asia, and Australia, and had lived in more than 20 countries by the time she was in high school.

 Spain herself attended The Nueva School, which is a private educational institution for gifted individuals, in Hillsborough.
 Spain also attended Idyllwild Arts Academy for high school and later got her degrees at Colgate University.

+With Sir Benjamin Slade, 7th Baronet, Sunday Spain has a daughter, born through in vitro fertilisation.